Sambadrome Marquês de Sapucaí: History

+In preparation for the Olympics, an old Brahma beer factory nearby was demolished and extra bleachers were built on the site, increasing spectator capacity by around 18,000 seats in accordance with Niemeyer's original vision of making the Sambadrome complex symmetrical.
+The reopening occurred on February 7, 2012.
+Mayor Eduardo Paes and architect Oscar Niemeyer attended the ceremony.
+On the remaining part of the old factory behind the new tribunes the high-rise office building Eco Sapucaí was constructed, also designed by Niemeyer.
+The Sambadromo and the Eco Sapucaí thus form an architectural ensemble.

+Venue

 The Sambódromo consists of a 700 m stretch of Marquês de Sapucaí street converted into a permanent parade ground with bleachers (grandstands) built on either side for spectators.
 Its capacity is 90,000.
 The parade avenue is painted gray each year before Carnival.
 The complex includes an area located at the end of the parade route, the Praça da Apoteose (Apotheosis Square) near the Morro da Mineira, where the bleachers are set further back from the parade area, creating a square where revelers gather as they end their parade.

 Outside the Carnival season, Apotheosis Square is occasionally used as a major concert venue in Rio de Janeiro.
 Artists who have performed in Apotheosis Square of the Sambadrome include Roger Waters, Eric Clapton, Supertramp, the Black Eyed Peas, Pearl Jam, Elton John, Coldplay, Whitney Houston, Avril Lavigne, Britney Spears, Justin Bieber, Iron Maiden, Radiohead, Hillsong, Jonas Brothers, Nirvana, A-ha, Janet Jackson, Bon Jovi, David Bowie, the Rolling Stones, Marshmello, David Guetta, Hardwell, Martin Garrix, DJ Snake, Alok and many more.

 In December, the samba schools begin holding technical rehearsals at the Sambadrome, leading up to Carnival.